 CTrax is equipped to keep your insurance details safe to minimize and even prevent cases of fraud.
 The Provider/Producer portal enables the manufacturer, supplier, and vendor to upload their certificate of insurance and check the status of their certificate on file for on-the-spot verification.
 CTrax makes it easy to examine the term dates of coverage making it more difficult for fraudsters to use expired COI’s or coverage dates.

-Take, for example, the case of Lucille Meadows as outlined in an article by the Sun Herald; Tree trimming business said it had liability insurance.
-Grand jury says otherwise.
+Take, for example, the case of Lucille Meadows as outlined in an article by the Sun Herald: Tree trimming business said it had liability insurance.
+The Grand jury says otherwise.
 The vendor/owner of a local tree trimming company, Scott Walker, alongside two other associates, falsified documents to claim that they had liability insurance and ultimately profited over $500 with the fraudulent COI.

 Had Lucille used CTrax, she would have had the chance to verify the legitimacy of the COI issued to her by the vendor- a small task that could have saved her hundreds of dollars.